and02709/GDC/docs/genomics.rst

 ~~~~~~~~~~~~~~~~~~~~~
 Uses **KING** to separate related and unrelated study samples.
 This module also performs **PC-AiR** and **PC-Relate** for kinship estimation.

+**KING** is a toolset that makes use of SNP data to identify how closely two individuals are rleated based on their DNA.
+This inference is based on kinship coefficient

 Module 5: Standard QC
 ~~~~~~~~~~~~~~~~~~~~~
 Standard GWAS quality control measures on unrelated individuals.